neolution-ch/release-process-test/index.md

 - Run the GitHub action with major, minor or patch and rc, alpha or beta as release-type from the `pre-release/1.2.4` branch you created **(not the main branch)**.

+- Once you are done with the pre-release, continue with the stables release process as described above—either [Stable Release: Full Unreleased](#stable-release-full-unreleased) or [Stable Release: Partial Unreleased](#stable-release-partial-unreleased).

+- :warning: **Do not add anything manually to the `pre-release/1.2.4` branch, only cherry-pick commits from the `main` branch.
+This will ensure that the code was checked by our CI pipeline and is in a releasable state.
+If you want to make changes, create a PR into `main` and then cherry-pick the commits into the `pre-release/1.2.4` branch.
+You can then run the GitHub action with the `release-type` set to `increment-prerelease` to increment the pre-release version.
+For example from `1.2.4-alpha.0` to `1.2.4-alpha.1`.**

 ### Pre-Release: Full Unreleased

 This is the case where you want to release everything in the `Unreleased` section as a pre-release.
 This is useful if you have multiple features or fixes in the `Unreleased` section and want to test them before releasing them as a stable release.